 In Year 2, you choose five papers from a wide range of option.
 Most students take Contract Law and Land Law.
 Other options are: Family Law, International Law, Administrative Law, Legal History, Criminal Procedure and Criminal Evidence, Human Rights Law, and Criminology, Sentencing and the Penal System.

 In Year 3, you select and study five papers from an even more extensive range.
 Most students take Equity and European Union Law, however you can also take some options that are also available in year 2 and papers in Commercial Law, Company Law, Intellectual property Law, Labour Law and Jurisprudence.
 You can take certain half papers as well.
 In recent years papers have included: Landlord and Tenant Law, Personal Information Law, European Environmental and Sustainable Development Law, and Animal Rights Law.

 You can also participate in a seminar course, submitting a dissertation in place of one paper.
-Seminar courses vary each year but in the past have included Family in Society, Women and the Law, Law and Ethics of Medicine, Public Law, Ethics and the Criminal Law, and Select Issues in International Law.
+Seminar courses vary each year but in the past have included Taxation, Law and Ethics of Medicine, Public Law, Select Issues in Criminal law and Criminal Justice, and Select Issues in International Law.

 With the exception of the Legal Skills and Methodology paper, for which you submit an extended essay, each paper is assessed by a written examination at the end of the year.
 In the third year, you have the option of substituting one paper for a dissertation.